 Have you found more Aliexpress counterfeits than you can deal with?

-We at Red Points are a Revenue Recovery platform.
-Using our cutting-edge technology and first-class service, we protect companies whose brands become inundated with online counterfeits and infringement on Aliexpress.
+Red Points is the most-trusted AI brand protection platform on the market.
+Using our cutting-edge technology and first-class service, we protect companies whose brands become inundated with online counterfeits and infringement on AliExpress.
 Every counterfeit product diminishes your brand reputation and steals your sales.
 We are here to help you recover that lost revenue by protecting your brand from counterfeiters.

 That’s where Red Points’ Counterfeit Protection Solution comes in.
 This software automatically scans ecommerce marketplaces 24/7, detects IP infringements, and sends out automated takedown requests which – from our experience – can number in their thousands.
 The software uses machine learning and image recognition technology to detect and report IP infringements across the web.
 Below is a step-by-step process of how Red Points’ Counterfeit Protection Solution works.